The fastest model yet!

 - Often seen (along with occasionally the vacuum cleaner variant) in the Sabrina the Teenage Witch comic.

-- Wendy The Good Little Witch (Casper the Friendly Ghost's friend) used to ride a broom (sentient in some stories, and called Broomie); now she rides a flying vacuum cleaner.
+- Cute Witch Wendy the Good Little Witch (Casper the Friendly Ghost's friend) used to ride a broom (sentient in some stories, and called Broomie); now she rides a flying vacuum cleaner.

 - Leni "Sky Witch" Muller from Top 10 rides a mechanical flying machine that resembles a broomstick.

 - In The DCU, Starman foe the Prairie Witch rode on a flying broomstick.
 Starman was convinced that it was some kind of technological trick until he yanked it away from her (causing her to plummet to the ground) and discovered it was a perfectly ordinary broom.

 - In the indie comic Underburbs, main character Angela is a witch who rides a broom, complete with a black cat living in it.
 Bearing in mind the broom was part of a Halloween costume made real by magic.